kyziq/Kyziq/README.md

 ## Hi there, I'm Haziq Khairi - aka Kyziq 👋
 - 👯 A CS Student from Malaysia
-- 🌱 I’m currently learning Java and Data Structur
+- 🌱 I’m currently learning Java and Data Structure
 - ⚡ Loves anime and manga

 ---